Conference Facilities

 A Space for Convening and Collaboration

 To ensure the health and safety of the entire community at Philanthropy New York and within the Ford Foundation Center for Social Justice, we ask that our visitors follow the same guidelines established for those working at Philanthropy New York.
 If you feel unwell, have COVID-19 symptoms, have tested positive for COVID-19, or are not able to comply with the health and safety precautions, please refrain from visiting the PNY offices at this time.
-Face masks are required within all areas of Philanthropy New York’s spaces unless eating or drinking.
+The Ford Foundation is no longer requiring proof of COVID-19 vaccination to enter the building but please be sure to have a photo ID to check-in with security.

 Thank you for your understanding and cooperation.